 - A partner organization in the community with the capacity to support and manage a site for all three years of the pilot program; and

-- Support for the pilot program expressed by businesses or other stakeholders within the community.
+- Continued support for the program expressed by businesses or other stakeholders within the community.

 Can my community participate?